If you need me to visit and repair your Netaheat, call or text me on 07866 766364.

 8) Cracks in combustion chamber insulation

 This isn't really a fault at all, but I'm getting a steady trickle of customers calling or emailing to say their boiler has been condemned due to cracks in the heat insulation lining the combustion chamber.
 This is perfectly normal and most Netaheats have these hairline cracks, but unscrupulous technicians have been seizing on this as a spurious reason to class it as dangerous and try to sell the customer a new boiler.
 Netaheats are perfectly safe with these cracks, but if yours has them and you are still worried, I can make and fit new insulation panels from the correct ceramic fibreboard material.
+Here are some photos of old insulation panels being removed, and new insulation panels being cut and fitted.

 The Netaheat Electronic is an easy boiler to diagnose and repair.
 It became the template for virtually all other wall-hung gas designed in the 1990s.
 The fanned flue, the combined gas valve, the integrated electronic control board using the air pressure switch and flame rectification for combustion supervision were all features copied by virtually every gas boiler manufacturer across the world.
 The only thing remaining wrong with the Netaheat was the positive case pressure design, which had lead to a number of deaths following incorrect re-fitting of the case after servicing or repair.
 This was corrected in the next incarnation of the Netaheat, the Netaheat Profile.